 The need for trust

 Trust comes with confidence.
 The more you know about us, the more confident you can feel about dealing with Algoma Financial Group.
 Similarly, the more we know about you, the better we can serve you.

-Algoma Financial Group collects and uses information about you for only the following purposes:
+Algoma Insurance Brokers collects and uses information about you for only the following purposes: